Paddling the Flambeau River

 The Flambeau River North Fork is one of the more popular rivers in Wisconsin for both single-day and multi-day canoe and kayak trips, and is a suitable destination for paddlers of all skill levels.
 The Flambeau River South Fork has a larger number of difficult rapids and is better suited for more experienced canoers and kayakers.

-Paddlers will find the second and third segments (FN2 & FN3) of the North Fork to be mainly flatwater with some riffles and low hazard rapids.
-The first and fourth segments (FN1 & FN4) feature long stretches of fun class 1 and 2 rapids, especially after Hervas Camp Landing in segment FN4, where Cedar Rapids and Beaver Dam Rapids are located.
+The second and third segments (FN2 & FN3) of the North Fork are flatwater with some riffles and low hazard rapids.
+The first and fourth segments (FN1 & FN4) feature long stretches of fun class 1 and 2 rapids; especially after Hervas Camp Landing in segment FN4, where Cedar Rapids and Beaver Dam Rapids are located.
 The first and second segments (FS1 & FS2) of the South Fork feature numerous class 1 and 2 rapids and a few long stretches of flatwater.
-The third segment (FS3) of the South Fork is for advanced and expert paddlers only; Little Falls, a thundering class 4, and Slough Gundy Rapids (class 2-3), are challenging, scenic whitewater runs.
+The third segment (FS3) of the South Fork is for advanced and expert paddlers only; Little Falls, a thundering class 4, and Slough Gundy Rapids, class 2-3, are challenging and scenic whitewater runs.

-Sugar and red maple, red oak, yellow birch, white ash, mixed pine, hemlock, and beautiful stands of quaking aspen dominate the forest surrounding both forks.
+The surrounding forest is mixed northern hardwoods with sugar and red maple, red oak, yellow birch, white ash, and beautiful stands of quaking aspen.
+Softwoods include: red, jack and white pines, tall hemlocks, and occasional cedars overhanging rocky riverbanks.
 Abundant wildlife includes bald eagle, osprey, white-tailed deer, black bear, raccoon, fisher, and otter.
 Wolves are rarely seen but occasionally heard crooning at night.